-Applying 30 years of journalism and 20 years as a travel writer and editor to solving some of the toughest questions facing writers, PR pros, destinations and travel companies.
-From finding new ways to tell a story to tapping into fresh markets to helping inspire audiences, I’m always ready to work it out.
+Applying 30 years in journalism and 20 years as a travel writer and editor to solving some of the toughest questions facing writers, PR pros, destinations and travel companies.
+My goal is to give travel professionals and publishers more tools — from finding new ways to tell a story to tapping into fresh markets — for inspiring travelers to get up, get out and experience what the world has to offer.

 Keynote topics include:

 - “Your owned media sucks: Why and how to make it better.”

 - “Using reality (and fun) to expand your destination’s audience.”

 - “What every traveler can learn from a guy in Bermuda shorts.”

 Email here for more details.